Skip to main content

 Ingredients

 This fudge requires you to make your own sweetened condensed milk.
 OK…that sounds difficult, but it is not; in fact, I may never buy canned sweetened condensed milk again.
 When this is on the stove, it caramelizes, filling my house with the best scent of caramel.
 To make your own sweetened condensed milk, add the heavy cream, powdered monk fruit sweetener, butter and vanilla in a saucepan or a skillet like I did.
-Stir for about 15-20 minutes, until a little browned and smells like caramel.
+Stir for 15-20 minutes, until a little browned and smells like caramel.

 Place the fudge in the refrigerator to chill and set up.
 I know it’s hard, but if you can stand it, let it chill overnight.
 The temptation is real to take it out before it is ready.
 Resist!
 Resist!
 Resist!
 You won’t be sorry!
 The fudge is best when well chilled.